The Full Gamut

 Finally, visitors are encouraged to explore the numerous inter-connectedness between the exhibits from different disciplines by traversing the five thematic zones, creating their own experience, interpretation and definition of fashion.

-In 2022, Roger curated Beyond Territories – Made .
+In 2022, Roger curated the Beyond Territories – Made .
 Make .
-Making – Hong King Institute of Architects’ Urbanism and Architecture Exhibition for Excellence to celebrate the 25th Anniversary of the Establishment of the Hong Kong Special Administration.
+Making – Hong Kong Institute of Architects’ Urbanism and Architecture Exhibition for Excellence* to celebrate the 25th Anniversary of the establishment of the Hong Kong Special Administrative Region.
 The exhibition was shown in Hangzhou, Beijing, New York and Hong Kong.
-Roger was also the Chief Curator of the 2019 Bi-City Biennale of UrbanismArchitecture (Hong Kong).
-Roger is actively involved in both the Royal Institute of British Architect (RIBA), where he is a member of the Membership Board Committee, and the Hong Kong Institute of Architects (HKIA), where he is a member of the Heritage & Conservation and Planning and Urban Design Committees.
-Roger is currently lecturing in Hong Kong University’s MSc in Conservation and HKU Space’s MA in Art and Cultural Enterprise.
-Roger has lectured at architectural schools in universities across the UK and taught design studios at the School of Architecture, Chinese University of Hong Kong, as an Adjunct Associate Professor.
+Roger was also the Chief Curator of the 2019 Bi-City Biennale of UrbanismArchitecture (Hong Kong)*.
+Roger is actively involved in both the Royal Institute of British Architect (RIBA), where he is a member of the Membership Board Committee, and The Hong Kong Institute of Architects (HKIA), where he is a member of the Heritage & Conservation and Planning and Urban Design Committees.
+Roger is currently lecturing in The University of Hong Kong’s MSc in Conservation and HKU Space’s MA in Art and Cultural Enterprise.
+Roger has lectured at architectural schools in universities across the UK and taught design studios at the School of Architecture, The Chinese University of Hong Kong, as an Adjunct Associate Professor.

-Born in Hong Kong and raised in the UK, Roger has worked as an architect for a number of practices in both markets on large-scale master planning, commercial and mixed-use developments ranging from China, Algeria, the United States, Italy, Russia, and Turkey, UK and Hong Kong.
-With extensive experience leading complex restoration projects in the UK, China and Hong Kong, Roger has put his knowledge, experience and interest in the regeneration of historic buildings, including Peter Jones, Kings Cross Station and the Royal Military Academy in London.
+Born in Hong Kong and raised in the UK, Roger has worked as an architect for a number of practices in both markets on large-scale master planning, commercial and mixed-use developments ranging from the Mainland, Algeria, the United States, Italy, Russia, Turkey, UK and Hong Kong.
+With extensive experience leading complex restoration projects in the UK, the Mainland and Hong Kong, Roger has put his knowledge, experience and interest in the regeneration of historic buildings, including Peter Jones, King’s Cross Station and the Royal Military Academy in London.
 Between 2014 and 2022, Roger was the Executive Director, Project Development of Haw Par Music Foundation Limited (HPMF), a not-for-profit organisation set up to oversee the operations of Haw Par Music – a centre for cross-culture exchange through music, heritage and the arts based in the revitalised Haw Par Mansion in Tai Hang, Hong Kong.

-A multidisciplinary creative with a background in architecture, education, and museum exhibit development, Vivienne founded Story Lab, Hong Kong (2022).
-She dedicated her interest to exhibit content development, interpretive planning, and museum planning for the past decade.
-Before founding Story Lab, Vivienne worked on residential, mixed-use complexes, commercial buildings, and other New York and Boston design projects.
+A multidisciplinary creative with a background in architecture, education, and museum exhibit development, Vivienne founded Story Lab, Hong Kong in 2022.
+She has dedicated her interest to exhibit content development, interpretive planning, and museum planning for the past decade.
+Before founding Story Lab, Vivienne worked on residential, mixed-use complexes, commercial buildings, and other design projects in New York and Boston.
 Vivienne has worked on a number of international projects, including exhibition design and museum master planning projects in the United States and China.
-Apart from her practice, she has served as a guest speaker and reviewer at City University Hong Kong, sharing her experience and knowledge about museum architectural planning and design.
+Apart from her practice, she has served as a guest speaker and reviewer at the City University of Hong Kong, sharing her experience and knowledge about museum architectural planning and design.